tappytaps/docker-ejabberd/kubernetes/README.md

     }

 What this CoreDns config does?
 If we call  ejabberdctl join_cluster ejabberd-k8s@pod-0 for any ejabberd node, it will redirect to the service where that host(pod) is located and we will have the node joining the ejabberd cluster.

+Step 4 - Deploy the cluster

+If you have all setup.
+Just a few commands will be enough to have a cluster up and running:

+1).
+Apply the coredns config:
+$kubectl apply -f /path/to/coredns-configmap.yaml

+2).
+Apply the services and headeless services
+$kubectl apply -f /path/to/headless-service.yaml
+$kubectl apply -f /path/to/ejabberd-service.yaml

+3).
+Deploy the cluster
+$kubectl apply -f /path/to/statefulset.yaml

+Step 5 - Check cluster status

+$kubectl exec -it chat-0 ejabberdctl list_cluster
+'ejabberd-k8s@chat-1'
+'ejabberd-k8s@chat-0'

+$kubectl exec -it chat-0 ejabberdctl list_cluster
+'ejabberd-k8s@chat-2'
+'ejabberd-k8s@chat-1'
+'ejabberd-k8s@chat-0'

+Happy coding!